 Prof. Dr. Rafael Luque, University of Cordoba, Spain

 Associate Professor Dr Thierry Ribeiro, Institut Polytechnique Unilasalle, France

 Dr. Kei Saito, Monash University, Australia

-Prof. Dr. Ir.
-Christian Stevens, University of Gent, Belgium
+Prof. Dr. Christian Stevens, University of Gent, Belgium

-Rajender S. Varma, U.S. Environmental Protection Agency, USA
+Dr. Rajender Varma, U.S. Environmental Protection Agency, USA

 Reasons to attend